 Dog racing is not considered animal cruelty in Nevada unless the circumstances are abusive.
 However, it is a misdemeanor to gamble on dog racing or to run dog racing for gaming purposes.
 Learn more at our article on dog racing as a gaming activity.4

-2. Poisoning animals
+2. Poisoning Animals

 It is a category C felony either to:

-- unjustifiably administer any poisonous or noxious drug or substance to a horse, mule, or domestic cattle, or
+- Unjustifiably administer any poisonous or noxious drug or substance to a horse, mule, or domestic cattle or

-- unjustifiably expose any poisonous or noxious drug or substance with the intent that it be taken by a horse, mule, or domestic cattle
+- Unjustifiably expose any poisonous or noxious drug or substance with the intent that it be taken by a horse, mule, or domestic cattle.

-The punishment may include:
+The punishment includes:

-- one to five (1 – 5) years in prison, and
+- 1 to 5 years in prison,

-- maybe up to $10,000 in fines, and
+- Up to $10,000 in fines, and

-- restitution
+- Restitution.

 It is a gross misdemeanor in Nevada either to:

-- unjustifiably administer any poisonous or noxious drug or substance to the animal, or
+- Unjustifiably administer any poisonous or noxious drug or substance to the animal or

-- unjustifiably expose any poisonous or noxious drug or substance with the intent that it be taken by the animal
+- Unjustifiably expose any poisonous or noxious drug or substance with the intent that it be taken by the animal.

-- up to 364 days in jail and/or up to $2,000 in fines, and
+- Up to 364 days in jail and/or $2,000 in fines and

-- restitution5
+- Restitution.5

-3. Animal fights (including dog-fighting and cock-fighting)
+3. Animal Fights (including Dog-Fighting and Cock-Fighting)

-Nevada prohibits three separate behaviors related to animal-fighting:
+Nevada prohibits three separate behaviors related to animal fighting:

-- running an animal fight,
+- Running an animal fight,

-- keeping, training, or selling a fight animal, and
+- Keeping, training, or selling a fight animal, and

-- watching an animal fight
+- Watching an animal fight.

 Each of these offenses carries different penalties.
 Note that these laws do not prohibit dog- or bird-use for lawful hunting or the management of livestock:

 It is illegal to begin, cause, instigate, promote, carry on, assist, umpire, or in any way aid in furthering an animal fight.
 Animal fighting is still unlawful even if no one placed bets on the fight.
-The punishment depends on if the animal was a dog or not:

-- one to four (1 – 4) years in prison, and
+- 1 to 4 years in prison and

-- maybe up to $5,000 in fines
+- Up to $5,000 in fines.

-- one to five (1 – 5) years in prison, and
+- 1 to 5 years in prison and

-- maybe up to $10,000 in fines
+- Up to $10,000 in fines.

 The penalties for participating in a non-dog animal fight also increase with each successive conviction.
 Note that these penalties would apply to cock-fighting.

-A subsequent offense is a category D felony carrying:
+A subsequent offense is a category D felony, carrying:

-- one to four (1 – 4) years in prison, and
+- 1 to 4 years in prison and

-- maybe up to $5,000 in fines
+- Up to $5,000 in fines.

 It is a crime in Nevada either to: